On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Stability analysis of the PML model

 \subsection{Plane waves analysis}

 We now investigate the stability of body wave modes in the PML in the whole real plane $(x,y) \in \mathbb{R}^2$ with constant medium parameters.
-As before, we consider constant PML damping $\sigma >0$ and uniformly constant coefficients medium parameters
+We consider constant PML damping $\sigma >0$ and uniformly constant coefficients medium parameters

-for $\Omega_i$, $i = 1, 2$, that is there is no discontinuity of material parameters at the interface at $y =0$.
-Consider the wave-like solution
+for $\Omega_i$, $i = 1, 2$, that is there is no discontinuity of material parameters at the interface at $y =0$, \kd{and we do not consider $y=0$ as an interface}.